 This section provides examples of indicators that might suggest vulnerability to violent extremism and which may therefore be useful in the VTR process.
-It should not be assumed that the characteristics and experiences set out necessarily indicate that a person is either committed to violent extremism or may become so.
+It should not be assumed that the characteristics and experiences set out necessarily indicate that a person is either committed to violent extremism or may become so or that these indicators are the only basis on which to make an appropriate decision at this stage.